Kiwanis of Pointe Coupee 40th Annual Fishing Tournament

 "The drawdowns have done a tremendous good for the river, there no doubt about it," says Bryan.

-In despite of all the good some home owners on the lake have complained that the drawn down causes damage to their their bulk-heads.
+Despite all the good some home owners on the lake have complained that the drawn down causes damage to their their bulk-heads.

 The Kiwanis Club also raises thousands of dollars at the tournament to help children in need in the New Roads area.